-Welcome to Oakley, Kansas located at the intersection of Interstate 70, U.S. Route 40 in Northwest Kansas.
+Welcome to Oakley, Kansas, located at the intersection of U.S. Route 83 and U.S. Route 40 in Northwest Kansas, just west of Interstate 70.
 Built on rolling prairies and a friendly community, this small town is the perfect spot to get away from it all.

 We'd like to make some suggestions of places to visit while you stay with us at Kansas Country Inn.
 Please read below for dining, entertainment, and outdoor recreation locations.
-For information on upcoming events in Oakley, visit the Discover Oakley website.
+For information on upcoming events in Oakley, check out the Visit Oakley, Kansas, website.

 Hiking trails in the Smoky Valley Ranch area wind through expansive prairie vistas and chalk bluffs.
 Hikers and walkers will be inspired by the views of the Smoky Hill River.
 Trails are open year round and there are two hikes available - a one-mile and a five-mile.